svark/tuporc/README.md

 # tuporc

-  Bin to parse and persistent tup rules in sqlite db.
+ WIP Bin to parse and persist tup rules in database.